javonpayne100/CMSC495Capstone/README.md

 - **Breakout Game**:
   - Core classes: Ball, Striker, and Block.
   - Collision detection and sound effects triggered with `pygame.mixer.Sound()`.
-  - Block health varies by color, where some bloacks must be hit more than once, with blocks removed upon destruction and player scores incremented.
+  - Block health varies by color, where some blocks must be hit more than once, with blocks removed upon destruction and player scores incremented.
   - Game over condition triggers a replay prompt using pyautogui, with an option to play again or exit.
 - **Tic Tac Toe**:
   - Graphical board with grid lines and symbols (X and O).